Survivor Series (2021): Pre-show

 On the Survivor Series Kickoff pre-show, SmackDown's Intercontinental Champion Shinsuke Nakamura (accompanied by Rick Boogs) faced Raw's United States Champion Damian Priest.
 Priest controlled the match early while Boogs played his guitar to try and distract Priest.
 Priest performed a Falcon Arrow for a near-fall.
 Nakamura countered a Chokeslam with his knee.
 Priest performed a South of Heaven for a nearfall.
 Priest attempted The Reckoning, but Nakamura countered with an armbar.
-In the end, Priest broke Boogs' guitar over his knee and hit Boogs over the head before accidentally hitting Nakamura with it and getting himself disqualified, thus Nakamura won, giving SmackDown the first match of the night.
+In the end, Priest broke Boogs's guitar over his knee and hit Boogs over the head before accidentally hitting Nakamura with it and getting himself disqualified, thus Nakamura won, giving SmackDown the first point of the night.

-Also during the pre-show, WWE Chairman and Chief Executive Officer Mr. McMahon arrived at the arena holding what he said was a real Cleopatra golden egg, which was part of a promotional tie-in with the Netflix film Red Notice, which stars The Rock.
+Also during the pre-show, WWE Chairman and Chief Executive Officer Mr. McMahon arrived at the arena holding what he said was a real Cleopatra golden egg, which was part of a promotional tie-in with the Netflix film Red Notice, which starred The Rock.